AI-Matrix

 x2-x=0,2,6,12,20 which is 0, 0+2, 0+2+4, 0+2+4+6, 0+2+4+6+8.

+This removes the added unit, shown as the red square per square.
 Dividing it by 2 gives us a set that adds a one-dimensional sequence per value.
-It was only 2 in size per unit because of the two sides of the square.
+It was only 2 in size per square because of the two sides.

 (x2-x)÷2=0,1,3,6,10, which is 0, 0+1, 0+1+2, 0+1+2+3, 0+1+2+3+4.

 As objects fall, they get faster per second.
 To be exact, 33 feet more per second.
-We can add this together using two loops, or we can just multiply our equation by 33.
+We can add this together using two loops or multiply our equation by 33.

 ((x2-x)÷2)*33=0,33,99,198,330, which is 0,0+33,0+33+66,0+33+66+99,0+33+66+99+132.